-■ BATTERY/AC OPERATION
+BATTERY/AC OPERATION

-The SMART3 may be operated on battery power, using a USB wall adapter or USB computer connection.
+The Smart3 may be operated on battery power using a USB wall adapter or USB computer connection.
 If using the meter as a bench top unit, use the wall adapter if possible to extend the battery life.
 The meter will remain on when the USB adapter is used.

-To charge the battery with the wall adapter, plug the smaller end of the USB cable (USB mini B connector) into the meter and the larger end of the USB cable (USB Type A connector) into the wall adapter.
+To charge the battery with the wall adapter, plug the smaller end of the USB cable [USB mini B connector] into the meter and the larger end of the USB cable (USB type A connector) into the wall adapter.
 Plug the wall adapter into an AC outlet.
-Reinsert the USB port plug after charging.

-To charge the battery from a computer, plug the smaller end of the USB cable (USB mini B connector) into the meter and the larger end of the USB cable (USB Type A connector) into a USB port on a computer.
+Reinsert the rubber USB port plug after charging.
+To charge the battery from a computer, plug the smaller end of the USB cable [USB mini B connector] into the meter and the larger end of the USB cable [USB Type A connector] into a USB port on a computer.
 The battery icon will show no bars and flash when the unit first turns on.
-Then the indicator will indicate the battery status by showing 0, 1, 2, 3 or 4 bars.
+Then the indicator will indicate the battery status by showing 0, 1, 2, 3, or 4 bars.

-It will take 5 hours to fully charge a low battery.
+It will take 6 hours to fully charge a low battery.
 The battery icon will flash when the battery is charging.
 The battery icon will show four bars and stop flashing when it is fully charged.
 The charging circuit will automatically switch to a float charge when the battery is fully charged.
 The charger may remain connected.
 Some computers will NOT supply power to their USB ports during standby operation.
 The wall adapter will charge the unit continuously.

-The battery icon will show no bars and continuously flash if the battery is getting low but the unit will still operate normally.
+Storing the meter above ambient room temperature will decrease the battery charge more quickly than storage at room temperature.
+If the meter does not turn on, it means that the battery is at a very low charge.
+Charging the battery with the wall adapter in this state may take up to 10 hours.
+At low temperatures, approaching 0 °C, the battery will charge more slowly.
+It will not charge at all below 0 °C. The battery icon will show no bars and continuously flash if the battery is getting low but the unit will still operate normally.
 A "Low Battery" message on the status bar of the display will replace the time when the battery voltage is too low for proper operation and accuracy may be degraded.
 A "Shutdown Low Batt" message on the display will appear for a few seconds before the power is switched off when the battery is too low to operate the unit.
+When the battery icon simultaneously flashes bars 1 and 2 followed by bars 3 and 4, it is an indication that the battery is damaged and technical support should be contacted.